DHyperYT/FortCompanion/README.md

 Some images are used from PennyDB, and V-Bucks alerts use FortniteDB please support them!

 Join my discord server here: https://discord.gg/PDFG7TU5TY

+Portions of the materials used are trademarks and/or copyrighted works of Epic Games, Inc. All rights reserved by Epic.
+This material is not official and is not endorsed by Epic.